 FAQs on Panchayati Raj Day

-Q.1) When is National Panchayati Raj Day celebrated?
+Q1.
+When is Panchayati Raj Day celebrated?

 Panchayati Raj Day is celebrated on April 24 each year to acknowledge the efforts of Panchayats throughout the country and commemorate the passing of the 73rd Amendment Act, 1992 of the Indian Constitution.
 National Panchayati Raj Day was first celebrated in 2010.

 Q2.
 When was the first Panchayati Raj Day celebrated?

 The first Panchayati Raj Diwas was celebrated in 2010.
 The 73rd Amendment Act, 1992 of the Constitution of India came into effect on April 24, 1993.
 Therefore, to commemorate the day, April 24 was designated as National Panchayati Raj Day in India.

 Q3.
 What is the theme of Panchayati Raj Day 2023?